 This is a tasty Asian-inspired recipe that combines several antifungal foods like garlic, coconut milk, ginger, and turmeric.
 The combination of ginger and coconut aminos is a really simple way to introduce an Asian flavor to the dish.
 Perfect for a healthy, guilt-free dinner that won’t leave you feeling hungry!

-The bok choy with coconut milk goes really well with grilled chicken, but you can also eat it alone as a vegetarian entree.
+The bok choy with coconut milk goes really well with grilled chicken, but if you prefer you can leave out the chicken and include lots of fresh veggies instead.
 And it also makes for a tasty side dish that is both nutritious and full of delicate Asian flavors.

 - Red pepper flakes to taste